Quick facts

 The Jehisi keep their hair back with hide ribbons that are tied behind the head, while the hair in front is woven into the band.
 Most of the year, it is hidden with the knitted hats, but in the summer the intricate designs on them are shown.
 Many are etched with symbols of good fortune or mythological figures, and some have beads threaded on.

 Trade in Jehis is an important part of life between bands.
 It is unheard of for two bands to meet without sharing some small gift between them, usually food or supplies that one group has in excess.
 Bands on the Jehisi-Civielite border are quite prolific traders, sharing handcrafted winter clothing and winter foods for goods as far away as Whitewatch.
-Some Birdfolk, although contact is rare, trade with Kessixian selkies for fish and tools.
+Some Bird-folk, although contact is rare, trade with Kessixian selkies for fish and tools.

 Arts in Jehis is mainly present in painting and carving.
 The hides of drums are intricately painted to represent events that happened at and after the time of creation, making each drum a historical record.
-Carved antler and bone are found all over Jehis, used as anything from spoons and sewing needles to cermonial decorations.
+Carved antler and bone are found all over Jehis, used as anything from spoons and sewing needles to ceremonial decorations.

 The people of Jehis have meager food for most of the year, and are known for their ability to repurpose almost every waste part of a meal.
 Bone broths, fish, game, and foraged foods are some of the most common portions of a meal.
-The Deerfolk and Goatfolk have a steady supply of milk from the animals they herd, though the Birdfolk tend to have a diet higher in fish, since many live near the northern coasts.
+The Deer-folk and Goat-folk have a steady supply of milk from the animals they herd, though the Bird-folk tend to have a diet higher in fish, since many live near the northern coasts.

-People living in jehis are known as Jehisi.
+People living in Jehis are known as Jehisi.
 There is little distinction between bands in terms of demonyms.
 All of the population is elven.

 The main religion is a shamanistic religion known as Ervaju, which teaches that all life is sacred and should be treated as such.